 How do I start to declutter my clothes?

 For many people, decluttering clothes is a tough task.
-It may not be too easy to let go of items that we have sentimental attachments to or that we think we might need in the future.
+It may not be too easy to let go of items that we have sentimental attachments to or think we might need in the future.

 So, where do you start?
 How do you know what to keep and what to get rid of?